FAQ

 Solana stands out in DeFi with lightning-fast speeds of up to 65,000 transactions per second, 400ms block times, and less than $0.01 average transaction fees.
 Maki believes in the Solana vision and that it will power the future of De-Fi.

-There are two major types of exchanges that allow users to trade cryptocurrency: traditional exchanges and automated market maker (AMM) exchanges.
+There are two major types of exchanges that allow users to trade cryptocurrency: traditional exchanges and (AMM) exchanges.
 Traditional exchanges use an order book to match users looking to buy tokens with users looking to sell.
 On an AMM platform, instead of trading between buyers and sellers, users trade against a pool of tokens — a liquidity pool.

 However, unlike other AMM platforms, Maki's AMM provides on-chain liquidity to OpenBook's central limit order book, meaning that Maki’s users and liquidity pools have access to the order flow and liquidity of the entire OpenBook ecosystem, and vice versa.

-Yes, learn more about yield farming and staking on Maki.
+Yes, learn more about and on Maki.

 AcceleRaytor is an initiative by Maki to spearhead the growth of the Solana Ecosystem.
 It serves as a launchpad for the latest projects to raise capital and drive initial liquidity in a decentralized and interoperable manner while enabling both project and Maki communities to participate in carefully curated and vetted token offerings.